Data Protection Notice

 - Correspondence – TII receives correspondence from a wide range of sources including local authorities, general public and elected representatives which may include personal data.
 This includes correspondence received by way of post, electronic mail, social media channels and fax messages.
 In addition, TII receives Freedom of Information, Access to Information on the Environment and Subject Access Requests which may include personal data.

-- Submissions - TII also holds information / public submissions received in the course of Public Consultation, Environmental Impact Statement and Compulsory Purchase Order preparation in relation to national roads and light rail.
+- Submissions – TII also holds information / public submissions received in the course of Public Consultation, Environmental Impact Statement and Compulsory Purchase Order preparation in relation to national roads, light rail and Metro.

 - Road Safety – Auditor Data – TII maintains a register of individuals authorised and registering to act as Road Safety Auditors.
 This includes personal contact data, and any qualifications and work experience that are relevant to road safety audit.